IO-Design-Team/hive_ce/hive/README.md

 The Hive schema is a generated yaml file that contains the information necessary to incrementally update the generated TypeAdapters as your model classes evolve.

-Some migrations might require manual modifications to the Hive schema file.
-One example is field renaming.
-Without manual intervention, the generator will see both an added and removed field.
-To resolve this, manually rename the field in the schema.
+Some migrations may require manual modifications to the Hive schema file.
+One example is class/field renaming.
+Without manual intervention, the generator will see both an added and removed class/field.
+To resolve this, manually rename the class/field in the schema.

 ### Migrating to `GenerateAdapters`